The underground, or ‘the Tube’ as its more commonly called by Londoners, is usually the quickest way to travel around central London.

 If you need to travel after the tubes have finished, take a bus.
 Some routes run for 24 hours.
 If they don’t, there are special night buses.

 The Night Tube

-There is now a 24-hour service on Friday and Saturdays on four lines – the Central, Victoria, Jubilee and Northern lines.
+There is now a 24-hour service on Fridays and Saturdays on five lines – the Central, Victoria, Jubilee, Northern and Piccadilly lines.

 There is a morning and evening peak on the underground when the tube trains, tube stations and platforms are extremely busy.
 The peak times are roughly 7.45am–9.30am and 4.30pm–7.00pm Monday–Friday.